How Thrive supports inclusion: a whole-school approach

 But inclusion is experienced by pupils every day – in classrooms, in relationships, in whether they feel they belong, and in whether they can access learning successfully.

 For school leaders, the challenge is rarely commitment to inclusion.
 Schools are already doing a great deal to support pupils with SEND, behaviour needs and attendance challenges.
-The difficulty is consistency in understanding, responding and creating the right environment.
+The difficulty is ensuring a shared understanding of need and consistent responses across staff, classrooms and contexts.

 When reflecting on inclusive practice consider: